UMH 25x8x45 [M5] / N38

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-Additionally, tiny parts of these products are able to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that small elements of these products are able to be problematic in medical diagnosis in case of swallowing.

 Caution with Neodymium Magnets